 develop new partnerships.
 The hope of implementing service-based learning at La Salle

-Academy is to not only further academic successes of students, but also to develop
+Academy is to not only further the academic successes of students, but also to develop

 citizenship skills, increase concern for others' welfare and extend their learning and